DanMorriss/moments/README.md

 This needs to be run each time you open the workspace.
 `nvm install 16 && nvm use 16`

+After adding this code into package.json it should not need the above command to work.

+`  "engines": {
+    "node": "16.19.1",
+    "npm": "8.19.3"
+  }`

 `npm install jwt-decode`

 `npm audit`